omegaml/omegaml/docs/source/guide/restapi.rst

 Setting up authorization
 ------------------------

-From your omegaml portal, get the userid and api key.
+From your omega|ml portal, get the userid and api key.

 .. code::